What is an LVAD?

-Physicians at Baylor St. Luke's Medical Center and the Texas Heart® Institute believe that an LVAD is the first acceptable solution for long-term support of heart failure patients because it allows them to leave the hospital and return to active, productive lives.
+Physicians at Baylor St. Luke's Medical Center and the Texas Heart® Institute believe that a left ventricular assist device (LVAD) is the first acceptable solution for the long-term support of heart failure patients because it allows them to leave the hospital and return to active, productive lives.

-- Destination Therapy is a permanent option for patients with heart failure who are not candidates for heart transplantation.
+Destination therapy is a permanent option for patients with heart failure who are not candidates for heart transplantation.